cs5581/CS684_Project/Test Plan/Test Plan.md

 - There should not be any critical bugs.

 ## Schedule
-- It will take two to three days for designing the report and other two weeks for coding and testing.
+- It will take the first week for designing the report and test cases and the other two weeks for coding and testing.

 ## Github Links
 [Christopher](https://github.com/cs5581)\